miloac/Test2Rest/README.md

 - Connect the modules with your HTML code:
     - Call the *getOrders* method of the RestaurantRestController module (You can add a log so you can verify that it actually retrieves the data from the server)
     - Connect the two modules by calling the  *OrdersController.js* -> *showOrdersByTable* method from the *RestaurantRestController.js* once the request promise is completed.
+- Call the *getOrders* function on the [onload](https://www.w3schools.com/tags/ev_onload.asp) event so the orders load once tha page is loaded.

 # Part 2: Orders CRUD